HUMA-LabforAdvancedTechnologyinArch/ARC596_Embodied-Computation/docs/T7_ROS/README.md

 4. [Vuforia](https://developer.vuforia.com/downloads/sdk)
 5. [ROS#](https://www.ros.org/)

-## Getting Started with This Project

-### Installing Basic Requirements
+## Installing Basic Requirements

 - Install Docker [https://www.docker.com/products/docker-desktop/](https://www.docker.com/products/docker-desktop/)

-> Note: Make sure that you enable virtualization support in your BIOS.
+> Note: Docker is a virtualization platform that lets you run linux on windows.
+You need linux to run a ROS server.
+ROS ias a communication protocol that allows you to communicate with the robots.
+Make sure that you enable virtualization support in your BIOS.
 If you have a Mac (even if it is running Windows), scroll down to the end of this page to enable CPU virtualization.

+- Docker works in the following way.
+When containers are ~~~UP~~~, the operating system within the container is running.

 <img width="400" alt="" src="https://i.imgur.com/YTrXAaE.png">